-As an independent curator, Camilla has put together several well-received exhibitions including The Wall of Hope at Yale-New Haven Hospital, CT in 2012, The Art of Inspiration at the Time Warner Center, NYC in 2010; Fresh Pics: Contemporary Art in Connecticut at the Ridgefield Guild of Artists, CT in 2010; and Michael Manning: Everyday Hero at the UCONN Stamford Art Gallery, CT in 2009.
+As an Independent Curator, Camilla has put together several well-received exhibitions including Punch & Sizzle and First Blush at SM Home Gallery in Greenwich, CT; The Wall of Hope at Yale-New Haven Hospital, CT in 2012, The Art of Inspiration at the Time Warner Center, NYC in 2010; Fresh Pics: Contemporary Art in Connecticut at the Ridgefield Guild of Artists, CT in 2010; and Michael Manning: Everyday Hero at the UCONN Stamford Art Gallery, CT in 2009.
 In 2008, she was awarded a Neuberger Curatorial Fellowship and organized the exhibition Focus On: Calder's Circus, The Lithographs at The Neuberger Museum of Art, NY.

-From 2003-2007, Camilla served as Guild/Exhibitions Administrator at Silvermine Guild Arts Center in New Canaan, CT, where she was responsible for processing over 8,000 artist applications and exhibition proposals.
-Assisting in the production of over 100 exhibitions, Camilla coordinated marketing campaigns, designed and produced printed materials, guided artists through application procedures, liaised with jurors and arts professionals, oversaw delivery and installation of artwork, and arranged receptions, lectures, symposia, critiques and enrichment programs.
-In 2007, Camilla oversaw the launching of Silvermine's updated website, for which she exclusively crafted the Online Gallery and Guild pages, which are excellent resources for collectors, curators and educators.
+At Silvermine Guild Arts Center in New Canaan, CT, Camilla served as Guild/Exhibitions Administrator from 2003-2007, where she was responsible for processing over 8,000 artist applications and exhibition proposals and assisting in the production of over 100 exhibitions.
+Camilla coordinated marketing campaigns, designed and produced printed materials, guided artists through application procedures, liaised with jurors and arts professionals, oversaw delivery and installation of artwork, and arranged receptions, lectures, symposia, critiques and enrichment programs.
+In 2007, Camilla oversaw the launching of Silvermine's updated website, for which she exclusively crafted the Online Gallery and Guild pages, which continues to be an excellent resource for collectors, curators and educators.

 Camilla was a recipient of the Dr. Noel S. and Richard B. Frackman Scholarship and received a M.A. in Modern and Contemporary Art History, Theory and Criticism at Purchase College, NY in January 2009.
-She was a teaching assistant in the Purchase College Art History Department for Survey I (Ancient-Medieval), Survey II (Renaissance-21st Century) and Intro to Modern Art.
+She was a teaching assistant in the Purchase College Art History Department for three courses.
 Camilla received a B.A. in Art History from Boston University and has studied fine art and art history abroad at Rygaards Skole in Hellerup, Denmark (1995), Studio Arts Centers International (SACI) in Florence, Italy (2001) and Kunsthojskolen Thorstedlund in Frederikssund, Denmark (2002).